 This chicken marsala recipe is restaurant quality and makes the perfect dish to impress your guests.
 It’s loaded with flavor and made in one pan in just 30 minutes!

 We love to make this dish for a date night in.
 It’s simple, flavorful and only requires one pan.
-A couple of our other date night favorites are bolognese, oven baked steak and fettuccine alfredo.
+A couple of our other date night favorites are bolognese, oven baked steak and chicken alfredo.
 And don’t forget dessert!
 We love to make an easy no-bake cheesecake.

 Chicken marsala is one of my favorite dishes to order when we go to a fancy restaurant.
 I absolutely love the flavor.
 This recipe is restaurant quality and perfect for a date night in.
 It’s also the perfect dish to impress your guests with!
 The sauce tastes amazing and the meat is so flavorful and tender.
 My husband and kids always give it rave reviews!
 Plus it’s an easy 30-minute meal made in just one pan.
 Doesn’t get better than that!